apes22/javascript30/log.md

 **Today's Progress**: Countdown Timer

-**Thoughts:** Even though I had already done this before, it still took me a lot of effor to get this countdown timer completed.
+**Thoughts:** Even though I had already done this before, it still took me a lot of effort to get this countdown timer completed.
 The main difference between this solution and my previous implementation is that we don't keep track of the seconds left.
 We actually use Date.now() to keep track of the current time in seconds.
-Other than the implementation was similar to what I have done in th epast.
+Other than the implementation was similar to what I have done in the past.

 ### Day 29: September 4, 2018